Maintenant en lecture: Mom's Fruit Cake

 • 250 ml (1 cup) chopped green candied cherries

-• 250 ml (1 cup) whole candied cherries (keep a little juice to brush on the cake)
+• 250 ml (1 cup) of whole candied cherries (reserve some juice for brushing the cake)

 🎁 Instructions

-Note: This cake will keep for several months, so it can be made in advance.
+Note: This cake can be stored for several months.
+It can therefore be made in advance.

 Nutrient Quantity